Last updated June 8, 2021

 Why was I charged a late fee?

-A late fee of $65 is assessed on all payments received after the due dates at the start of each semester.
+A late fee of $65 is assessed on all payments received after the due dates.
 In addition, a monthly finance charge at a rate of 4% above prime is assessed on all outstanding balances.

 Does the College offer a payment plan?

-The College does offer a monthly payment plan administered by CASHNet, the plan will allow you to make 10-monthly payments to cover the annual balance due.
+The College does offer a monthly payment plan administered by CashNet, the plan will allow you to make 10-month payment plan to cover the annual amount due.
 To enroll in the payment plan the student can access the link from their ECWeb page.
 Student must issue access to parents to the payment plan option, this can be done once the student logins to the CashNet site.
 There is a $55 application fee to enroll in the payment plan with CashNet.

 How can I change my meal plan?

-You may contact the Bursar’s office or complete a meal change form; the form is available online.
-You may change your meal plan during the first two weeks of each semester only.
+You must complete a meal change form; you may change your meal plan during the first two weeks of each semester only.
 You can manage and monitor your meal plan account online.